Is PCP a good idea? All you need to know about the advantages & disadvantages of PCP

 7. The car is not legally yours

-A final disadvantage of PCP finance is that you don’t legally own the vehicle, unlike when you pay for a car using a personal loan and own it the second you transfer your funds to the dealership or seller.
+A final disadvantage of PCP car finance deals is that you don’t legally own the vehicle, unlike when you pay for a car using a personal loan and own it the second you transfer your funds to the dealership or seller.
 You can purchase the car at the end of your agreement if you like, but up until that point, the car is the legal property of the finance company.

 Alternatives to PCP